NebeyouMusie/Anomaly-Detection-in-Transactions/README.md

     - python -m venv venv
     - source venv/bin/activate
  4. Install Libraries: `pip install pandas matplotlib seaborn scikit-learn`
- 5. Open `transaction_anomalies_dataset.csv` and run all cells
+ 5. Open `anomaly_detection.ipynb` and run all cells
- 6. Or you can download the onlinefoods.csv and `transaction_anomalies_dataset.csv` file from the repository, upload those files to [Google Colab](https://colab.research.google.com/) then run all the cells in the `transaction_anomalies_dataset.csv` Notebook
+ 6. Or you can download the onlinefoods.csv and `transaction_anomalies_dataset.csv` file from the repository, upload those files to [Google Colab](https://colab.research.google.com/) then run all the cells in the `anomaly_detection.ipynb` Notebook

 ## Acknowledgments
  - I would like to thank [Aman Kharwal](https://www.linkedin.com/in/aman-kharwal)